memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 ### Creating and updating node labels

 The SET clause can be used to create/update the label on a node.
-If the node has a label, a new one will be added while the old one is left as is.
+If the node has a label, a new one will be added while the old one is left as is:

 ```cypher
 MATCH (c:City:Location)